Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Remaining Objects - Objects still being processed</li>
   <li>Max Bounces - Sets the maximum number of bounces a ray can achieve</li>
   <li>Internal Resolution Ratio - Render scale in comparison to gameview size, turn to below 1 while in edit mode to decrease rendered resolution(to then be upscaled)</li>
-  <li>Atlas Size - Maximum size of the texture atlas used(All textures are packed into atlas's so I can send them to the GPU)</li>
   <li>Use Russian Roulette - Highly recommended to leave this on, kills rays that may not contribute much early, and thus greatly increases performance</li>
   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
   <li>Use Next Event Estimation - Enables shadow rays/NEE for direct light sampling</li>
     <ul>
-      <li>RIS Count - Number of RIS passes done for unity and mesh lights(for mesh lights, it only works if LBVH is off in "GlobalDefines.cginc")</li>
+      <li>RIS Count - Number of RIS passes done for unity and mesh lights(for mesh lights, it only works if Use Light BVH is off in Functionality Settings)</li>
     </ul>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Denoiser - Allows you to switch between different denoisers</li>